peterdesmet/peterdesmet.github.io/_source/posts/2013/oa-2.md

 > Copyright on any article is retained by the author(s). [...] ([source](http://www.pensoft.net/journals/phytokeys/about/Open%20Access%20Policy#Copyright%20Notice))

-The transfer of copyrights between the authors and publisher (Pensoft) is regulated through the CC-BY license (which applies to anyone), but some of these rights are explicitly spelled out in the policy. **5/5**
+And the transfer of copyrights between the authors and publisher is regulated through the CC-BY license (which applies to anyone), but some of these rights are explicitly spelled out in the policy.
+Nice! **5/5**

 ## Author posting rights